ParkerICI/flow-analysis-tutorial/README.md

 _Note_: If the GUI does _not_ open a new web browser, hit the "ESC" key and re-enter the above command.

 # Normalization
 There are several sources of variability in flow-based data, and normalization is an essential method in controlling such variability.
-[Bead-based normalization](https://www.ncbi.nlm.nih.gov/pubmed/23512433) provides several advantages, as it controls variability over time and
+[Bead-based normalization](https://www.ncbi.nlm.nih.gov/pubmed/23512433) provides several advantages, as it controls variability over time uniquely for each event and accounts for instrument sensitivity changes in the short- and long- term.

 You can start the normalizer GUI by typing the following commands in your R session: